docknetwork/planning/rfc/0005-claim-deduction.md

 - Logical induction, logical abduction
 - On-chain components
-- Embed derivations for "proof" of credentials (though this would be a bonus)
-- Submit as w3c spec (though we may choose to persue after a working implementation)

 ## Expected Outcomes

-- Derivation format, potentially usable as a "proof" in verifiable credentials.
+- Derivation format, potentially usable as a "proof" in verifiable credentials
-- Better understanding of the problem space.
-- Groundwork for new w3c proof type e.g. "DeductiveDerivation2020".
+- Groundwork for new w3c VCDM "proof" type e.g. "DeductiveDerivation2020"
+- Better understanding of the problem space
-- Street cred.
+- Street cred

 ## RFC

+This RFC proposes the development of, or integration with, two programs (functions).

+1. Derivation validator
+2. Theorem prover which finds derivations for use as input to the derivation validator

+This RFC also proposes use of the derivation validator in combination with a VCDM Verifier to verify (check the soundness of) composite claims.
+The VCDM Verifier verifies premises via ethos and the derivation validator validates derivations based on those premises.

 ## Deferred Decisions